Kenya

 9. Can I visit the park on a layover in Nairobi?

-Yes, Nairobi National Park is an excellent option for a layover, as it’s close to Jomo Kenyatta International Airport.
-You can fit in a half-day tour if you have at least 5-6 hours between flights.
+Yes, Nairobi National Park is an excellent option for a layover, as it’s conveniently located near Jomo Kenyatta International Airport.
+You can fit in a half-day tour if you have at least 5-6 hours of free time between flights.

 10. How do I book tickets to Nairobi National Park?